This post may contain affiliate links. For more information, see our privacy policy.

 - You can make the spice rub ahead and store in an airtight storage container or a jar with a tight-fitting lid.
 I like to double or triple these rub ingredients so it's super easy the next time I want to make these barbecued chicken skewers.
 (Believe me, there will be "the next time" despite my propensity to charge ahead to new recipes!)

 - Use your favorite barbecue sauce for this recipe.
-We really like the original Sweet Baby Ray's sauce.
+We like the original Sweet Baby Ray's sauce.

 - To prepare in advance, follow the recipe directions through step 5, then place on a sheet pan, cover tightly with foil and refrigerate until ready to grill.

 - Don't have any bourbon or don't like to use alcohol?
 Just skip it!
-It does add a nice layer of flavor, but the skewers will be delicious without it too.
+It does add a nice layer of flavor, but the skewers will be delicious without it, too.

 - A good set of tongs is essential for grilling and especially for grilling skewers and kabobs.
 These 16-inch GRILLHOGS Tongs are not expensive and will last a long time.